Buying Genuine Infrared Heating

 What does “genuine” infrared heating mean?

-Genuine infrared heating refers to panels designed to deliver effective radiant warmth (heating people and surfaces directly) using quality components, safe construction, and transparent performance specs — not just a product labelled “infrared”.
+Genuine infrared heating refers to panels designed to deliver effective radiant warmth by heating people and surfaces directly using quality components, safe construction and transparent performance specifications — not just a product labelled “infrared”.

 How can I tell if an infrared heater is good quality?

-Look for clear certifications (UKCA/CE), reputable manufacturer info, proper sizing guidance, realistic wattage claims, and a decent warranty.
+Look for clear certifications such as UKCA or CE, reputable manufacturer information, proper sizing guidance, realistic wattage claims and a decent warranty.
 Build materials matter too — better panels distribute heat more evenly and tend to last longer.

 Are cheap infrared panels a false economy?